 Crucially, these donations are made based on revenue, not profit.
 So we can’t hide behind costs as an excuse to not maintain our commitment to these incredible causes.
 We regularly review our giving back charities, and their listing on this page doesn’t imply a partnership or affiliation with TransFriendly.

 We’re a not-for-profit social enterprise, so whilst we need to cover our costs, we’ve made sure that listing is as affordable as possible.
-You can list your business today from as little as $5 / year, or $20 / year if you’d like to have one of our window stickers.
-If you’re in the UK, Canada, Australia or New Zealand, you’ll see localised pricing in your account.
+You can list your business today from as little as $5 / year (plus a one-time $10 fee for your window sticker).
 And remember, your contribution funds the continued growth of TransFriendly.

 You can see a list of all of the categories on our site at the bottom of this page.

 Some businesses may not fit into these categories.
 If that’s you, contact us and we can see about adding a new category for you.

 You’ll need one listing for each location you have, and each category you want to list in.
 So for example if you have a chain of three hair removal places, and you want to list in waxing, laser hair removal and epilation, you’d need nine listings in total:

 Locations x Categories = Listings

 Creating a directory of this scale and ambition is costly and time consuming.
 We also need to make sure we’re protected from things like DDoS attacks, and moderate all of our listings and comments, to keep the community safe and positive.
 Unfortunately, these costs mean that we need to make enough money to keep the project going.
 We do hope to offer free listings for certain businesses in future, and already offer free listings for trans-owned small businesses.
 Reach out to us on chat to apply.